Chola Nadu

-Chola Nadu is a cultural region of the Tamil Nadu state in southern India.
-It encompasses the lower reaches of the Kaveri River and its delta, and formed the cultural homeland and political base of the Chola Dynasty which ruled large parts of South India and parts of Sri Lanka between the 9th and 13th centuries CE.
-Uraiyur (now part of Tiruchirapalli city) served as the early Chola capital, then medieval Cholas shifted to Thanjavur and later cholas king Rajendra Chola I moved the capital to Gangaikonda Cholapuram in Ariyalur in the 11th century CE.
+Chola Nadu also known as Chola Mandalam,is an ancient region spanning on the current state of Tamil Nadu and union territory of Puducherry in southern India.
+It encompasses the lower reaches of the Kaveri River and its delta, and formed the cultural homeland and political base of the Chola Dynasty which ruled large parts of India and Sri Lanka between the 9th and 13th centuries CE.
+Uraiyur (now part of Tiruchirapalli city) served as the early Chola capital, then medieval Cholas shifted to Thanjavur and later cholas king Rajendra Chola I moved the capital to Gangaikonda Cholapuram in Ariyalur district in the 11th century CE.
+Chola Nadu is therefore larger than the Tanjore region or the Cauvery delta in the strict sense.
+Although it essentially corresponds to these two overlapping areas.